prashant-ramcharan/courgette-jvm/README.md

 ## Limitations and Known Issues

   * Each feature / scenario is run using the Cucumber CLI and because of this JUnit is not notified off the result whilst the tests are being executed.
-The workaround to this is the Courgette-JVM html report which lists all test passes, failures and re-runs.
-Alternatively, you can review the Cucumber reports or the results from the build tool.

-  * When there's a failure in the feature and your runner is set to `runLevel = CourgetteRunLevel.FEATURE` and `rerunFailedScenarios = true`, the re-run cucumber feature report will override the original cucumber feature report.
-    * _Use CourgetteRunLevel.FEATURE and disable rerunFailedScenarios as this will prevent the original report from being overridden._
-    * _Use CourgetteRunLevel.SCENARIO which resolves this issue and retains all results in the cucumber report._

 ## Submitting Issues
 For any issues or requests, please submit [here](https://github.com/prashant-ramcharan/courgette-jvm/issues/new)